top of page

 Antibodies have had significant success, yet major challenges remain in controlling the patient immune response to the therapeutic, ensuring proper circulation time, and achieving optimal therapeutic function.

-At Kyron.bio, we are leveraging N-glycosylation to solve these issues.
+At kyron.bio, we are leveraging N-glycosylation to solve these issues.

 bottom of page